Nature-based solutions for climate change in the UK

 Highlights regarding soil

 High soil carbon levels are found under and adjacent to hedgerows and in field margins.
-These areas improve water infiltration into the soil store storm runoff.
+These areas improve water infiltration into the soil and store storm runoff.
 They can prevent soil erosion, and capture pollution (e.g. fertiliser).

 Agroforestry provides carbon sequestration and storage with average storage estimated to be up to 63 tonnes of carbon per hectare due to increased presence of trees.
 Agroforestry provides adaptation through reduced flood risk, microclimate benefits and prevention of soil erosion.